 Uncompensated Care Analytics

-These signals culminated in a revision to the uncompensated care payment formula that was included in the FY 2017 Hospital Inpatient PPS Proposed Rule.
-This formula incorporated Worksheet S-10 as a component beginning in FY 2018.
-While the final version of the rule did not include the revised formula, CMS clearly intends to include Worksheet S-10 in the uncompensated care payment formula.
-As they stated: “We expect data from the revised Worksheet S-10 to be available to use in the calculation of Factor 3 in the near future, and no later than FY 2021.”
+CMS took the step to introduce Worksheet S-10 into the uncompensated care payment formula in the FY 2017 Hospital Inpatient PPS Proposed Rule.
+This formula would have incorporated Worksheet S-10 as a component starting in FY 2018.
+While the final version of the rule did not include the revised formula, CMS clearly signaled its intent to include Worksheet S-10 in the uncompensated care payment formula.

 What This Means for Hospitals

-While CMS has delayed implementation of Worksheet S-10 in the uncompensated care payment formula, the inclusion of Worksheet S-10 in the proposed rule and the clear language in the final rule regarding its future implementation, show that Worksheet S-10 will inevitably become a key component to that formula in the near future.
+The inclusion of Worksheet S-10 in the 2017 and 2018 proposed rules, especially the clear language in the 2018 rule regarding its implementation, demonstrates that the inclusion of Worksheet S-10 as a key component of the uncompensated care formula in the near future is inevitable.

-The uncompensated care payment formula in the 2017 proposed rule highlights CMS’s intent to use Worksheet S-10’s from prior fiscal years in the initial implementation.
-As shown in the table below, in the proposed rule, FY 2014 would have been the initial reporting period incorporated in the formula.
+The uncompensated care payment formula in the 2018 proposed rule highlights CMS’s intent to use Worksheet S-10’s from prior fiscal years in the initial implementation.
+As shown in the table below, in the 2018 proposed rule, FY 2014 will be the initial reporting period incorporated in the formula.
+One thing to keep in mind is that CMS has already stated that hospitals will not have the ability to revise their Worksheet S-10s from FY 2014.

 With deep expertise in complex and data-intensive cost report issues, such as Medicare Bad Debt and Medicare DSH, HPS is ideally positioned to work with hospitals to deliver Worksheet S-10s that are complete and accurate.
 Our UCA solution provides hospitals with detailed documentation, an analysis of the impact that your Worksheet S-10 results will have on uncompensated care and EHR incentive payments, and benchmarking against peer hospitals.